| Chapter 8 Theory and

 8.4.7 Example hyperelastic finite

-It is evidently quite
+element code It is evidently quite

 straightforward to extend a nonlinear small-strain finite element code to